vmmc2/Bleach-Docs/src/bleach_control_flow_structures.md

   * ```continue```

 The statements that use these keywords are used to control the flow of loops (```for```, ```while``` and ```do-while```) statements.

+If any of these keywords are used out of a loop, then an error will be thrown.

 They provide mechanisms that allow the programmer to modify the normal flow of loop execution based on particular conditions.
 This is useful when the developer wants to exit a loop early based on a dynamic condition instead of waiting for the loop to naturally complete all its iterations.